 - 1 Tbsp cream

-3 Combine sugar, flour and spices in large bowl.
-Use your hands and mix in the apples so they are well coated, then add brandy and vanilla extract.
+3 Combine sugar, flour and spices in a bowl.
+Add the flour mixture to the apple slices and use your hands to distribute the flour through the apples so they are well coated.
+Then sprinkle with brandy and vanilla extract and stir to coat all the apples.

-6 Roll out second disk of dough, as before.
-Gently turn over onto the top of the apples in the pie.
-Pinch top and bottom of dough rounds firmly together.
-Trim excess dough with kitchen shears, leaving a 3/4 inch overhang.
-Fold dough under itself so that the edge of the fold is flush with the edge of the pan.
-Flute edges using thumb and forefinger or press with a fork.
+7 Roll out the second disk of dough, again to 12-inches.
+Gently place the second round of pie dough over the apples.
+Trim excess dough with kitchen shears, leaving a 3/4 inch overhang from the edges of the pie pan.
+Fold the dough under itself so that the edge of the fold comes right to the edge of the pan.
+Press the top and bottom dough rounds together as you flute edges using thumb and forefinger or press with a fork.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!